chaudharyan/Getting-and-Cleaning-Data-Course-Project/README.md

 	   6: LAYING

-	   **Merge() adds descriptive activity name to its corresponding activity number.
-Merge() add the activity name column at the end of the dataset.
+	   **Merge()** adds descriptive activity name to its corresponding activity number.
-	   Therefore dataset was reordered to make activity name as the first column and remove Activity number column
+	   It adds the activity name column at the end of the dataset hence the dataset was reordered to make activity name as the first column and remove Activity number column

  * Task 4: The labels of the datasets are made more cleaner and descriptive by replacing abbreviations with full defintions , replacing paranthesis etc.

-	  Replace letter 't' or 'f' in the beginning of the column name with 'Time' or 'Frequency' **sub() replaces only the first instance of the pattern
+	  Replace letter 't' or 'f' in the beginning of the column name with 'Time' or 'Frequency'<Enter>
+	   **sub()** replaces only the first instance of the pattern

 	  	colnames(final_data)<- sub("^t", "Time", names(final_data))
 		colnames(final_data)<- sub("^f", "Frequency", names(final_data))